Oswald Boelcke: Ace race continues

-On 5 January 1916, the winter weather finally improved enough for flying, and Boelcke shot down a British BE.2.
+On 5 January 1916, the winter weather improved enough for flying, and Boelcke shot down a British BE.2.
 Landing near the downed aircraft, he found that the German-speaking pilot knew of him.
 Boelcke later visited the observer in hospital, bringing him reading material.
 By now, Boelcke was so well known that this incident was front-page news.
-On 12 January, Buddecke submitted his ninth combat claim but four had not been verified.
+On 12 January, Buddecke submitted his ninth combat claim, but four had not been verified.
 Boelcke and Immelmann shot down their eighth victims that day.
 These two were immediately presented the German Empire's most prestigious decoration, the Pour le Merite.
 This award sparked articles in the American and British press, as well as the German news.
 Boelcke was internationally famous, and could not walk German streets or attend the opera without being lionized.
 The young lieutenant also found that generals and nobility sought his company.

 On 21 January, Boelcke was again covertly posted to Brieftauben-Abteilung-Metz, in anticipation of the Battle of Verdun.
 Bad weather limited his flying, and he complained he had little to do except reluctantly reply to fan mail.
 In late February, he was hospitalized with an intestinal ailment.
 After about a week, he absconded from care to return to duty.
 He complained he was stationed too far from the front at Jametz and was given permission to use the forward airfield at Sivry only 12 km behind the lines.

 On 11 March, he was given command of the new Fliegerabteilung Sivry (Flying Detachment Sivry).
 This unit of six fighter pilots was the precursor of German fighter squadrons.
-Boelcke connected a front-line observation post to the Sivry airfield and thus established the first tactical air direction center.
+Boelcke connected a front-line observation post to the Sivry airfield and established the first tactical air direction center.
 The new fighter unit was stationed near Stenay, which was the headquarters of Prussian Crown Prince Wilhelm.
 A friendship developed between the Crown Prince and the flier.